hh_hl_streak

 Example triggers on US large-caps (2023+, mcap ≥ $30B)

 Six recent bearish HH_HL_STREAK triggers on US mega-caps.
 Top three: the signal's best outcomes.
 Bottom three: the worst.
-Catalyst-driven outliers (|α| > 25%) excluded so what's left is the signal's own typical good and bad days, not earnings shocks.
+Extreme outliers (|α| > 25%) excluded.
+The three best and three worst are still tail outcomes by construction — read them as the range, not the typical result.

 Strongest outcomes (what HH_HL_STREAK looks like when it works)